Download and Install WiscVPN

 There are a variety of campus network resources (e.g., protected department applications) that can only be accessed by campus-based computers.
 When you use a commercial Internet Service Provider (ISP) such as Charter or TDS, your network traffic carries an Internet Protocol (IP) address from that vendor, which may prevent you from accessing these resources.

 WiscVPN (Virtual Private Network) software allows eligible users to access these restricted resources even though they are using a commercial ISP.
 It accomplishes this by establishing an encrypted tunnel between a home/remote PC and the campus network.
-All campus-bound traffic is routed through the tunnel with a campus IP address, making that traffic appear to be originating from
+All campus-bound traffic is routed through the tunnel with a campus IP address, making that traffic appear to be originating from on-campus.

 VPN also encrypts data while it is in transit, both through regular and wireless networks.
 Since wireless networks are notoriously insecure, using VPN can give you another layer of security and protection, particularly when you’re sending sensitive information.